resonance-dfb/learning-noise-injection/README.md

 --------------------------------------------------------------------------------------------------------------------------
 CGAN(四种激活函数+梯度范数图)20251109 .ipynb: This comprehensive Jupyter Notebook provides an in-depth implementation of a Conditional Generative Adversarial Network (CGAN), featuring a comparative analysis of four distinct activation functions alongside detailed visualizations of their respective gradient norm dynamics during the training process. (not included in paper)

-CIFAR 10 GAN GEU Cauchy supplement.ipynb: Supplementary experiments applying a GAN with a Generalized Exponential Unit (GEU) and Cauchy noise to the CIFAR-10 dataset.
+CIFAR 10 GAN GEU Cauchy supplement.ipynb: Supplementary experiments applying a GAN with a Generalized Exponential Unit (GEU) and Cauchy noise to the CIFAR-10 dataset by FID and IS.
 (CIFAR-10)

-Fig 5 MInist GAN 3 activations.ipynb: Code to generate Figure 5, which conducts a thorough comparative study of a GAN trained on the MNIST dataset, evaluating the generative quality and convergence behavior across three different activation functions.(MNIST)
+Fig 5 MInist GAN 3 activations.ipynb: Code to generate Figure 5 (Fig7 in revised version), which conducts a thorough comparative study of a GAN trained on the MNIST dataset, evaluating the generative quality and convergence behavior across three different activation functions.(MNIST)

-Fig14-15 compare.ipynb: A notebook designed to reproduce and compare the experimental results shown in Figures 14 and 15 on MNIST dataset.(MNIST)
+Fig14-15 compare.ipynb: A notebook designed to reproduce and compare the experimental results shown in Figures 14 and 15 on MNIST dataset.(An ablation study on MNIST old version)

-Fig14-15compare.ipynb: An alternate or updated version of the notebook used for comparing the results of Figures 14 and 15 on MNIST dataset.(MNIST)
+Fig14-15compare.ipynb: An alternate or updated version of the notebook used for comparing the results of Figures 14 and 15 on MNIST dataset.(An ablation study on MNIST, updated version)

 Fig2-4 GAN改P=1000-2026.ipynb: A modified GAN implementation for generating Figures 2 through 4, setting the parameter samples number P=1000 (GMM).